tomstasz/Django_Warsztat_zdalny/README.md

 # Django_Warsztat_zdalny
-Simple address book, allowing users to create/modify contacts or divide them into groups.
+Simple address book that allows users to create/modify contacts or divide them into groups.